szw/vim-kompleter/README.md

 A smarter, faster, simpler and reliable keyword completion replacement for Vim.

 It differs from the standard keyword completion by extensive usage of distance and frequency based algorithms to perform keyword matching.
-Those algorithms were inspired by TextMate's keyword completion experiences.
+Those algorithms have been inspired by TextMate's keyword completion experiences.